efdevcon/devcon-website/src/content/dips/en/DIP-5.md

 ---
-Summary: "Status wants to offer to Devcon attendees a keycard (https://get.keycard.tech/).
+Summary: 'Status wants to offer to Devcon attendees a keycard (https://get.keycard.tech/).
 This card:
 - is a hardware wallet with a face value of 29$
 - helps user downloads status app, which can be used on the show
 - allows any dApp developer to develop applications that interface with the card with the tap of the card on the browser

-Such a dApp could be a redeem dApp, developed by Status, this dApp allowing users to retrieve assets coming preloaded with the card on the wallet of their choice."
+Such a dApp could be a redeem dApp, developed by Status, this dApp allowing users to retrieve assets coming preloaded with the card on the wallet of their choice.'
 Github URL: https://github.com/efdevcon/DIPs/blob/master/DIPs/DIP-5.md
 DIP: 5
 Title: Keycard at Devcon